prgaero/prgaero.github.io/project3b.md

 - Hough Circles and `cv2.fitellipse` or any other function for contour fitting.

 <b> Disallowed:
-- Any function that directly implements the pose of the ellipse in 3D.
+- Any function that directly estimates the pose of the ellipse in 3D.

 <a name='coll'></a>